Less is More: Compact-Token Masked Feature Prediction for Skeleton Representation Learning: Method

-Fig.~\ref{fig:framework} illustrates our \textbf{SLiM} (Skeleton Less is More), a unified framework that seamlessly integrates masked modeling with contrastive learning without relying on a computationally heavy reconstruction decoder.
-The SLiM architecture adopts a teacher--student distillation scheme \cite{Teacher}.
-Specifically, the student network $f_{\bm\theta}$, parameterized by $\bm\theta$, is trained via back-propagation.
-The teacher network $f_{\bm\phi}$, parameterized by $\bm\phi$, is not updated by gradients but evolves via an Exponential Moving Average (EMA) \cite{Teacher} of the student weights: $\bm\phi \leftarrow \tau\bm\phi + (1-\tau)\bm\theta$, where $\tau$ is a momentum coefficient.
-Both networks share the identical architecture, consisting of an encoder $g$ and lightweight (3-layer MLP) prediction heads $h_\texttt{CL}$ and $h_\texttt{MAE}$.
+Fig.~\ref{fig:framework} illustrates \textbf{SLiM} (\textbf{S}keleton \textbf{L}ess \textbf{i}s \textbf{M}ore), a compact-token skeleton SSL framework that combines masked feature prediction and contrastive learning in a shared encoder.
+SLiM follows a teacher--student distillation scheme \cite{Teacher}.
+The student network $f_{\bm\theta}$ is optimized by back-propagation, while the teacher network $f_{\bm\phi}$ is updated by an EMA of the student weights as $\bm\phi \leftarrow m \bm\phi + (1-m)\bm\theta$, where $m$ is a momentum coefficient.
+Both networks share the same architecture: an encoder $g$ and two lightweight projection heads $h_\mathrm{MFP}$ and $h_\mathrm{CL}$, for masked feature prediction and contrastive learning, respectively.